Research

 Under review

-- Offshoring, Automation, and Support for Radical Political Action (with Leonardo Baccini and Krzysztof Pelc) (submitted version available here)
+- The Source of Economic Shocks Matters for their Political Outcomes (with Leonardo Baccini and Krzysztof Pelc) (Accepted - Research & Politics, accepted version available here)

 Working papers